thyjukki/otakube-mse-converter/readme.md

 -P  (WIP) generate a 3x3 A4 printable file (work in progress) -T (WIP) Generate a token sheet, currently does not work with csv -U upload generated print sheets, usefull for uploading to a remote server to be used with TTS, it will run a upload.py file in the root of the project which you have to create
+-I use placeholder images downloaded from internet for cards with no images set (they will have text PLACEHOLDER overlayed)
 ```

 ## License